magento/merchdocs/src/catalog/search-configuration.md

 1. To limit the length and word count of search query text, set a value for **Minimal Query Length** and **Maximum Query Length**.

    {:.bs-callout-info}
-   **Important:** The value set for this minimum and maximum range must be compatible with the corresponding range set in your Elasticsearch search engine configuration.
+   **Important:** The value set for this minimum and maximum range must be compatible with the corresponding range set in your search engine configuration.
 For example, if you set these values to `2` and `300` in Commerce, update the corresponding values in your search engine.

 1. To limit the amount of popular search results to cache for faster responses, set an amount for **Number of top search results to cache**.